runekaagaard/snowscript/README.rst

 ======

 Arrays are defined using square brackets "[]".
 Items are separated by ",".
 A trailing "," is allowed.

-Arrays can contain key/value pairs seperated with "=".
-The keys can be omitted and an running integers will be assigned.
+Arrays can contain key/value pairs seperated with ":".
+The keys can be omitted and running integers will be assigned.
 Keys are always interpreted stringy.
-Keys not matching the regex "[a-zA-Z0-9_]+" can be made by surrounding the key with quotes.
+Keys not matching the regex "[a-zA-Z_][a-zA-Z0-9_]+" can be made by surrounding the key with quotes.

 snowscript::